 Turn left on a track just after the pub and walk through the Teme Valley for about a mile.
 Just before Horsham Farm, turn right on a path which climbs uphill.
 Fork left soon after the path enters a

 field then keep straight on at a crosspath, shortly entering Tinkers Coppice.

 2 Emerging from the trees on to the B4197, turn left then cross to a path next to High View.
 Follow it to a lane and turn left, then turn right after Easinghope Farm.
-After passing Little Orchard, fork right.
+After passing Little Orchard,

 Walk to Doddenham, turn left then take the first path on the right (Three Choirs Way).
 Follow the right-hand fence to a corner then go along a dry valley.
 The path is then easily followed across